 Bridging the Gap: A Study of Government Suppliers’ Reporting Practices

-Using 4 million procurement contracts valued at around $1 trillion, we examine the financial reporting quality of government suppliers subject to government scrutiny.
-We document that government suppliers demonstrate higher-quality financial reporting compared to firms without government contracts.
+Using 4 million procurement contracts valued at around $1 trillion, we examine the financial reporting quality of government suppliers.
+We document that government suppliers demonstrate higher-quality financial reporting than do firms without government contracts.
 This finding is partly attributable to improvements in firms’ internal controls over financial reporting following contracting with the government.
-Additionally, we document that procurement contract clauses related to competitive procedures, government monitoring and certification of internal information accuracy positively contribute to the quality of financial reporting.
-We address potential endogeneity concerns by studying changes in congressional committee leadership and difference-in-differences analyses around first-time and last-time contract awards.
-Our findings support the political cost hypothesis, highlighting the role of government customers in enhancing the quality of mandatory disclosures and internal controls.
+Additionally, we document that procurement contract clauses related to competitive procedures, government monitoring, and certification of internal information accuracy contribute to the quality of financial reporting.
+We address potential endogeneity concerns by studying changes in congressional committee leadership and performing difference-in-differences analyses around first- and last-time contract awards.
+Our findings highlight the role of government customers in enhancing the quality of mandatory disclosures and internal controls.